Australia’s capital, Canberra, is a city The New York Times says offers ‘big-sky beauty, breezy civic pride and a decidedly hipster underbelly'.

 Food and wine

 Who’s hungry?
-With over 300 restaurants, cafes and bars to choose from you won’t stay that way for long in Canberra.
+With over 300 restaurants, cafes and bars to choose from, you won’t stay hungry for long in Canberra.

 The city has a broad multicultural population so you can find international cuisine from all corners of the globe.
-The Sydney Morning Herald’s 2016 Good Food Guide puts Aubergine, Temporada, Waters Edge, Monster Kitchen & Bar, Eightysix, Courgette, Ottoman, Pialligo Estate Farmhouse, Lilotang and Lanterne Rooms high on its list, and you’ll find amazing food offerings in Braddon, the city centre, Kingston, Manuka and NewActon.
+The Sydney Morning Herald’s 2016 Good Food Guide puts Aubergine, Temporada, Water's Edge, Monster Kitchen & Bar, eightysix, Courgette, Ottoman, Pialligo Estate Farmhouse Restaurant, Lilotang and Lanterne Rooms high on its list, and you’ll find amazing food offerings in Braddon, the city centre, Kingston, Manuka and NewActon.

 You will, of course, need good wine to accompany it.
-Choose from Canberra restaurants’ fab wine lists, or pick something from the local region.
-The rural countryside around the ACT is now home to more than 30 cellar doors, all within a 30 minute drive from the city.
+Choose from Canberra's restaurants’ fabulous wine lists, and pick something from the local region to sample the best of the Canberra District Wine Region.
+The rural countryside around the Australian Capital Territory is now home to more than 30 cellar doors, all within 30 minutes' drive from the city centre.
 And we haven’t even got started on our craft brewery list.
-Cheers to that!

 So you’re lucky enough to travel for work with your family in tow?
 But what will they do while you’re busy in the trenches?
 Fear not, family leader.
 Your tribe will be more than entertained with Canberra’s many family friendly activities.

 Indoors they’ll love Questacon – The National Science and Technology Centre, the Australian War Memorial, the National Zoo & Aquarium and the National Dinosaur Museum.
-And on Sundays, the Old Bus Depot Markets is loved by families.
+On Sundays, the Old Bus Depot Markets is loved by families.

 Leave the family to explore and meet up with them when you’re ready to play.
 Or perhaps they might like to join you on the weekend after you’ve slogged it out through the working week?